-The Moroso External Oil Pump is designed to fit on the passenger side of an engine using an appropriate mounting bracket.
-There are two sets of slotted holes on the External Pump mounting bracket, which attaches the pump to the engine block.
+The Moroso External Oil Pump is designed to fit either 90° V-6, small or big block Chevrolets, the only difference is the mounting holes.
+You can see that there are two sets of slotted holes on the mounting bracket which attaches the pump to the engine block.